kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 * Baseline market format: the Continuous Double Auction (CDA)

-    * Organizes trade in near all major exchanges.
+    * Organizes trade in nearly all major exchanges.

     * Orders are processed immediately with strict price-time priority